UMCarpentries/intro-curriculum-python/_episodes/04-python-data-analysis.md

 - "How can I combine two datasets from different sources?"
 - "How can data tidying facilitate answering analysis questions?"
 objectives:
-- "To become familiar with the functions of the `dplyr` and `tidyr` packages."
+- "To become familiar with the common methods of the Python pandas library."
-- "To be able to use `dplyr` and `tidyr` to prepare data for analysis."
+- "To be able to use pandas to prepare data for analysis."
 - "To be able to combine two different data sources using joins."
 - "To be able to create plots and summary tables to answer analysis questions."
 keypoints:
-- "Package loading is an important first step in preparing an R environment."
+- "Library importing is an important first step in preparing a Python environment."
 - "Data analysis in Python facilitates reproducible research."
-- "There are many useful functions in the `tidyverse` packages that can aid in data analysis."
+- "There are many useful methods in the pandas library that can aid in data analysis."
 - "Assessing data source and structure is an important first step in analysis."
 - "Preparing data for analysis can take significant effort and planning."
 ---